Welcome to our Website. We have packed it full of useful information in a very easy to read format.

 Existing patients can enjoy access to our wide range of services the touch of a button.
 Whether managing your appointment or ordering a repeat prescription you can now do both without leaving your home.

 Access for the disabled is via a gentle ramp at the front of the building, which has automatic opening doors.
 We have disabled parking although limited outside the main entrance of the building.
-There is a lift available to the first floor.
-Wheelchairs for use in the building are available inside the main doors.
-If you need any assistance please let one of our receptionist know who will be only happy to help you.
+There is a lift available to the first floor and there are wheelchairs for use inside the main doors.
+If you need any assistance please let one of our reception team know who will be only to happy to help you.

 Care Quality Commission (CQC)

 All GP Practice were required to register with the Care Quality Commission on 1st April 2013 and will be regularly inspected.
 Flansham Park is banded one of the low risk groups according to CQC.
 The banding is a new approach using

 a tool called "Intelligent Monitoring".
 The tool looks at the GP Patient Survey and the range of practice activity including Quality Outcome Framework(QOF).
 You can see the "Intelligent Monitoring" report by clicking here:

 Do you, a family member or someone you care for have communication needs relating to a disability or impairment or sensory loss?
 (This may include individuals who are deaf, blind, have a learning disability or aphasia, or any other impairment to their ability to communicate or understand information).